-Formulates and evaluates policies, procedures, goals and objectives; evaluates programs and operations as they occur in the region with regard to departmental policies, procedures, goals and objectives; reports on compliance and progress to upper management; recommends changes to polices, procedures, goals and objectives.
+Formulates and evaluates policies, procedures, goals and objectives; evaluates programs and operations as they occur in the region with regard to departmental policies, procedures, goals and objectives; reports on compliance and progress to upper management; recommends changes to policies, procedures, goals and objectives.

 Reviews and approves construction and landscape plans for appropriateness and adherence to department standards; participates in the development of maintenance plans and operating policies; enforces departmental standards for each facility or property within an assigned geographic region and ensures adherence to these standards; oversees the maintenance and landscaping of parks and recreation areas, turf maintenance, and the planting, trimming and removal of park and street trees; gathers and analyzes data regarding parks and recreation area usage and participation and recommends, initiates and implements program or maintenance changes based upon the data.

 Recommends recreation and athletic programs as well as cultural and environmental programs for individual centers, parks and playgrounds; participates in the development of overall city-wide parks and recreation programming; provides assistance in the design of new centers or in the design of rehabilitated or expanded facilities; provides professional guidance to capital project managers regarding recreation center or park property construction; chairs or serves as a member of district and city-wide activity committees; attends staff meetings with other departmental personnel; interfaces with various city agencies regarding programs/activities; participates in various citywide and interdepartmental activities/programs.